laurenstrapagiel/5things/README.md

 - app will ask where the user is during the exercise

 ## Installation Instructions

+UPDATE AS of APR.
+3, 2024: The frontend now points to Heroku.
+You can simply run the

+Previous instructions below:

 Get this code as well as the [server repository.](https://github.com/laurenstrapagiel/5things-server)